marthjod/piradio/README.md

 * Compile the "keylogger" (`gcc -o key-event key-event.c`) and add the appropriate call to the init script

 > NB: the "keylogger" is only intended for a headless Raspberry Pi with no other uses, so this does not invade the user's privacy; also, the
-FIFO gets emptied whenever read, so not even the user's stream choices etc. really "touch ground"...
+FIFO gets emptied whenever read, so not even the user's stream choices etc. really "touch ground" (unless you log to a log file).

 Example hardware setup